ice1000/gdx-box2d/.github/README.md

 **This project needs help on testing and feedbacks!**

-So I am using box2d in my game, and I saw box2c.
-Then, I started following the updates of box2c, but the `union_find` branch has stopped updating right after I started following it (lmao).
-So I went back to box2d, and realized even for box2d the libGDX binding is very old.
-So I decided to update the box2d binding to 2.4.1 instead of creating one for box2c.
+This project is (again) a multiplexed higher-order fork of @MobiDevelop's fork of libgdx's own box2d binding, with latest changes from official box2d adapted and the code is modified to support drawing ropes.

-This project is again a multiplexed higher-order fork of @MobiDevelop's fork of libgdx's own box2d binding, with latest changes from official box2d adapted and the code is modified to support drawing ropes.
+Regarding box2c: I'll create a separate subproject box2c once Erin figured out the sorting thing in the `union_find` branch.

 For development notes, see [notes](/notes/CHANGES.md).